lightyisreal/lightyisreal/website/content/posts/2024/05/leaving_twitter.md

 I feel like these are the main issues that plague Twitter and its community.
 It's too much for me to stand on, and I don't want to be stressed for a platform that doesn't even want to improve.
 From now on, I will only use Twitter to share articles like these or any new videos I'll upload on YouTube.
 I have also uninstalled the app to prevent useless notifications from people I'm not even interested in (those bot accounts, I mean), but to also make sure I won't be addicted to this thing ever again.

 If you feel like you want something similar to Twitter, you should check out Mastodon.
 Mastodon is a decentralized social network, meaning there are multiple instances of it.
 These instances can be connected to each other, which is great.
 I have an account there as well, if you want to follow me there.
+Before you think that Mastodon is a Twitter clone, it's not.
+It's a different platform with a different community.
+I talked more about this in this [Mastodon post](https://mastodon.social/@lightyisreal/113300241010512431).